Setting up a Padlet for questions and discussion

 You can change the format used for a Padlet after it has been created.
 For more information, see the Change the template format used for my Padlet guide.

-If you are using the Shelf format, add discussion topics by clicking Add section.
-Rename topics by clicking on the ellipsis next to a topic and select Rename section
+If you are using the Columns format, add discussion topics by selecting Add section.
+Rename topics by selecting on the Sections actions button (or ellipsis) next to a topic and select Rename section.

 You can reorder the discussion topics by holding and dragging one and moving it around your Padlet.